Tips to Maintain Your Wood Deck

 2. Stir the stain and pour it into a paint tray.

-3. Apply the stain to a test patch of wood to see if you like it.
+3. Apply the stain to a test wood patch to see if you like it.

-4. Start by staining the deck’s highest wood features, which are railings, posts, and balusters, then make your way down.
-You should be making long, even strokes with a paintbrush.
+4. Start by staining the deck’s highest wood features, railings, posts, and balusters, then make your way down.
+It would be best to make long, even strokes with a paintbrush.

 5. Use a paint pad applicator to stain the deck boards.
-It’s much easier to do it this way than brushing a large deck by hand, as well as more accurate than using a pressurized sprayer.
+It’s much easier to do it this way than brushing a large deck by hand, and it is more accurate than using a pressurized sprayer.
 Using long, even strokes, apply one coat of stain.

 6. You can use a paintbrush to stain between the cracks and in problem areas.
-Make sure you have a way to exit the deck, like deck stairs or your home’s back door.
+Ensure you can exit the deck, like deck stairs or your home’s back door.

 7. Apply the deck stain while moving in that direction – don’t quite literally paint yourself into a corner.
 One coat will usually be enough.
-However, if you’re not satisfied after one coat, you can apply another.
+However, you can apply another if you’re unsatisfied after one coat.

-8. When you’re done, make sure you clean the brushes and paint tray, so they don’t end up damaged.
+8. When you’re done, clean the brushes and paint tray so they don’t end up damaged.

-9. It would be best if you left the stain to dry for at least 24 hours.
+9. It would be best to leave the stain to dry for at least 24 hours.

 5. Painting Your Deck

-If you want to paint your wood deck, you will first have to clean your deck and leave it to dry for 48 hours.
+If you want to paint your wood deck, you must clean it and leave it to dry for 48 hours.
 Once the deck is clean and dry, you can start applying the deck paint.

-It’s best to use an oil-based paint or a color tinted stain on your deck.
+Using oil-based paint or a color-tinted stain on your deck is best.
 Avoid water-based latex paints.

 Start by painting the railings.
 When you’re done with this, paint the deck boards.
-You might want to use a paintbrush to trim out the deck and then paint the rest of the deck with a paint roller.
+You might want to use a paintbrush to trim the deck and then paint the rest with a paint roller.
 You’ll probably need two coats to cover your deck fully.
 Please leave it to dry for at least 24 hours between coats.

 6. Sealing Your Deck

-It would be best to prepare your deck for sealing by cleaning it and removing all furniture and plants.
+Preparing your deck for sealing by cleaning it and removing all furniture and plants would be best.

 First, apply the sealer to the deck railings.
 Make sure you follow the product directions because application methods vary slightly by product.
 You can use a paint pad for the railing and balusters’ broad faces, then a paintbrush for corners and tight spots.
 Make sure you apply an even coating of sealer to all surfaces.

 Move on to the deck boards – use the paint pad for large surfaces and the paintbrush for corners and tight spots.
-Make sure you apply the sealer to 10 to 15 square feet of boards at a time, then wipe up any excess with a rag.
-It would be best if you worked from the far corner of the deck to the exit point.
+Apply the sealer to 10 to 15 square feet of boards at a time, then wipe up any excess with a rag.
+Working from the far corner of the deck to the exit point would be best.

 Depending on the conditions and the product, leave the sealer to dry for 24 to 48 hours before using the deck.